14-moment maximum-entropy modelling of collisionless ions for Hall thruster discharges: Test case III: axial-azimuthal plane

+The kinetic solution is obtained with a simplified version of the Pantera Particle-in-Cell solver\cite{boccelli202014,parodi2021pic} with a first-order explicit time marching scheme.
+Since the electric field is imposed and there are no collisions, each simulated particle is independent.
+As a result, the number of simulated particles plays no role over the final results, and only affects the noise of the output moments.
+For the same reason, the space grid plays no role in the results and only defines the space resolution of moments.
+The simulated particles are pushed with an explicit first order forward Euler integrator.
+A time step $\mathrm{d}t = 10^{-8}~\si{s}$ is employed.
+Lower time steps did not show any appreciable difference in the resulting moments.

+All fluid solutions (pressureless gas, Euler and 14-moment system) are obtained with the Hyper2D CUDA-accelerated finite-volume solver, \cite{hyper2Dgithub} modified as to solve the relevant sets of equations and source terms, and run on NVIDIA GPUs (Tesla K20X and/or A100 40GB).
+All solutions are obtained with double precision.
+While this is optional for the pressureless gas and for the Euler equations, this is a hard requirement for the 14-moment system.
+This is probably due to bad conditioning of the matrices employed in the interpolated closure, for certain states.

+The numerical discretization employed $640\times320$ cells, with second order in space (van Leer's MUSCL linear reconstruction with symmetric van Albada slope limiter) and Rusanov fluxes.
+In the maximum-entropy simulations, reaching second order in this collisionless scenario proves to be rather difficult and the discretized system is prone to diverging.
+To alleviate this, we modify the slope limiter, multiplying it by a factor $\beta = 0.7$.
+This has the effect of reducing the slope used in the linear reconstruction.
+As a result, the accuracy goes below the second order, but the procedure still reduces significantly the otherwise large dissipation of the Rusanov flux alone.

-The kinetic solution was obtained with the Pantera Particle\hyp{}in\hyp{}Cell solver \cite{parodi2021pic}, with a first\hyp{}order explicit time marching scheme.
-The fluid and 14\hyp{}moment solutions were obtained with the Hyper2D CUDA\hyp{}accelerated finite\hyp{}volume solver \cite{hyper2dsoftwarex}.
-For these simulations, a second\hyp{}order Midpoint Euler time integration scheme is employed.
-The time step, $\mathrm{d} t$, was chosen as to result in a maximum Courant number of $0.5$, throughout the domain.
-The time step was further limited during the simulation, such that $\mathrm{d} t \le 10^{-9}$~s.
-This helped to deal with electrical and ionization source terms.
-Fluid simulations were parallelized on an NVidia Tesla K20X GPU.
-The solution of the 14\hyp{}moment system on the GPU required to employ double precision.
-This was probably due to bad conditioning of the matrices employed in the interpolated closure.
-An analysis of the computational cost for the 14\hyp{}moment system is available in \cite{boccelli2021moment}.
-Analogous results were observed in this work.
+A second-order Midpoint Euler time integration scheme is employed in all fluid simulations.
+The time step, $\mathrm{d} t$, is chosen as to result in a maximum Courant number of $0.5$, throughout the domain.
+The time step is further limited during the simulation, such that $\mathrm{d} t \le 10^{-9}$~s.
+This helped to deal with electrical and ionization source terms, that could be more demanding than the CFL constraint, in certain conditions.
+In particular, this additional constraint proved to be particularly important at the beginning of the simulation, where the domain is initialized as empty.
+The simulations are repeated with different time steps, confirming that the time integration error is negligible.